 Dear [rental provider name],

-The story you gave me about this position convinces me that this is something I will enjoy and that I can contribute valuable to my expertise and experience [mention your exclusive area of expertise and how it can create positive impact on your employer] .
+The story you gave me about this position convinces me that this is something I will enjoy and that I can contribute value to my expertise and experience [mention your exclusive area of expertise and how it can create a positive impact on your employer].

 I was thinking about what you said about [the specific topic discussed during the interview].
-My last role as [your current or recent location] [Data-backed interpretation about how I will solve the problem].
+My last role is [your current or recent location] [Data-backed interpretation about how I will solve the problem].

 Finally, you will attach some details to my project attached.
 If you find any information you need, please feel free to contact me.
 Looking forward to our call in the next week as I discuss.